pauljonescodes/Rutgers-University-Notes/Computer Science/Software Methodology.md

 		1		Exactly one instance
 		0..*	Zero or more instances (also *)
 		1..*	One or more instances (at least one)

+##### Association

+-   An *association* is a family of links.
+-   They are representing with simply a line.
+-   It can be named.
+-   At the both ends of the line, the members can have role names.
+-   The four types are bi-directional, uni-directional, aggregation, and reflexive.
+(The first two are the most common.)
+-   *Association defines a relationship between classes of objects that allows one object instance to cause another to perform an action on its behalf.*
+-   "Sending a message" or "invoking a method" or "calling a member function."
+-   An "owns a" relationship.

+		1     Owns     1..1
+		------------------>
+		Owner        Owned

+-   Directed associations happen when the `Owner`, in this case, knows about what it `Owns`, but the `Owned` does not "know" about its `Owner`.
+-   At time, an association between two classes itself has properties, an **association class** is used to model these properties.
+	-   This is represented by a jagged line stemming from where one might usually put the title of the association.

+##### Aggregation

+-   This differs from ordinary composition in that it does not imply ownership.
+-   In composition, when the owning object is destroyed, so are the contained objects.
+-   In aggregation, this is not *necessarily* true.
+-   For example, if a University closes, the departments it owns, like Computer Science, will likely close along with it.
+On the other hand, the Professors and Students will still exist.
+-   A "has a" relationship.
+-   Represented with an empty diamond and a line, an unfilled diamond.

+		Pond <=>-------------- Duck
+			    0..1      0..*

+-   Good examples of aggregation are states aggregating counties that aggregate townships, police stations aggregate police officers, and directories aggregate files.

+##### Composition

+-   This is a stronger variant of the "owns a" relationship.
+-   Composition usualy has a strong *life cycle dependancy* between instances of the container class and instances of the contained classes.
+-   It is a way to combine simple objects into more complex ones.
+-   Compositions are a criticle building block of basic data structures.
+-   Example: An automobile is composed from objects including steering wheel, seat, gearbox, and engine.
+-   Represented with a filled diamond.

+		Car<+>----------Carburetor
+		      0..1  1..1

+-   Alternatively, one can represent composition by nesting a class within the class representation.

+##### Generalization

+-   The generalization relationship ("is a") indicates that one of the two related classes is considered to be a specialized form of the other and a superclass is considered a generalization of the subclass.
+-   It means that any instances of the subclass is also an instance of the superclass.
+-   The generalization relationship is also known as the inheritance or "is a" relationship.
+-   This is almost synomymous with interface implementation.
+-   The representation in UML is a hollow triangle.

+		Student ----------|> Person

+-   A good example of generalization is shape is a generalization of a polygon, which is a generalization of rectangles and triangles.

+##### Dependancy

+-   Class `A` depends on `B` if `A` *uses* `B` in such a way that a change in `B` will effect `A`.
+-   Say `A` depends on `B`.
+Typically, `B` would appear as a parameter, return type, or local variable in a method of `A`.

 #### State diagram.